emerbrito/dataverse-client-messaging/README.md

 }
 ```

-Extending the `MessageDispatcher<string>`.
-This example will provide the exact same functionality as the previous but will result in code that is more readable and easier to understand for some:
+This example will provide the exact same functionality as the previous but will result in code that is more readable and easier to understand, by extending the `MessageDispatcher<string>` and creating an specialized class:

 ``` csharp
 public class StringMessageDispatcher : MessageDispatcher<string>